Finance from Spotcap - main features

 How a Spotcap credit line works

-A merchant cash advance from Spotcap works in the form of a business line of credit.
-Below is an example of Spotcap’s approach, which is focused on simplicity and flexibility
+Finance from Spotcap works in the form of a business line of credit, with a focus on simplicity and flexibility

 Understanding Merchant Cash Advances